prokoudine/ardour-tutorial/content/recording/recording-audio/index.en.md

 The best and easiest way to avoid clipping is have some control over the volume of the incoming audio signal before it gets to the sound card.
-For example, you can can move the microphone further away from the sound being recorded or use a mixer to reduce the volume of the incoming signal.
+For example, you can move the microphone further away from the sound being recorded or use a mixer to reduce the volume of the incoming signal.

 When the audio signal has been recorded within proper limits, you should see no